-Note: See Additional Information on page 6 for definitions of the terms used in these instructions.
+Note: See page 7 for definitions of the terms used in these instructions.

-Form 2290 is used to:
+Use Form 2290 to:

-- Figure and pay the tax due on vehicles used during the period with a taxable gross weight of 55,000 pounds or more. - Claim exemption from the tax when a vehicle is expected to be used during the period 5,000 miles or less (7,500 miles or less for agricultural vehicles). - Claim a credit for tax paid on vehicles that were destroyed or stolen or used 5,000 miles or less (7,500 miles or less for agricultural vehicles).
+- Figure and pay the tax due on highway motor vehicles used during the period with a taxable gross weight of 55,000 pounds or more. - Figure and pay the tax due on a vehicle for which you completed the suspension statement on another Form 2290 if that vehicle later exceeded the mileage use limit during the period.
+See Suspended vehicles exceeding the mileage use limit on page 3. - Figure and pay the tax due if during the period the taxable gross weight of a vehicle increases and the vehicle falls into a new category.
+See the instructions for line 3 on page 3. - Claim suspension from the tax when a vehicle is expected to be used 5,000 miles or less (7,500 miles or less for agricultural vehicles) during the period. - Claim a credit for tax paid on vehicles that were destroyed or stolen or used 5,000 miles or less (7,500 miles or less for agricultural vehicles). - Report acquisition of a used taxable vehicle for which the tax has been suspended.